FlexiCodec: A Dynamic Neural Audio Codec for Low Frame Rates: Related Works

 The concept of dynamically adjusting token rates based on content complexity is an emerging trend across image and audio modalities.
 In the image domain, \citet{bolya2022token} first proposed Token Merging (ToMe), a technique to gradually merge most similar tokens in Vision Transformers (ViTs) to accelerate inference.
 It used the cosine similarity between the self attention keys to guide the merging process.
 DynTok~\citep{zhang2025dyntok} proposed an improved similarity calculation strategy based on CLIP~\citep{radford2021learning} semantic representation.

 In the audio domain, one research trend has been the syllable-level semantic unit discoveries which are inherently dynamic-rate.
-SD-HuBERT~\cite{cho2024sd} finetuned HuBERT~\citep{hsu2021hubert} with sentence-level self-distillation, and showed that its features distinguish syllable boundaries.
-SylBoost~\citep{baade2024syllablelm} can discover discrete syllabic units using a min-cut algorithm on the feature self-similarity matrix, followed by a k-means clustering.
+SD-HuBERT~\citep{cho2024sd} finetuned HuBERT~\citep{hsu2021hubert} with sentence-level self-distillation, and showed that its features distinguish syllable boundaries. \redtext{Sylber~\citep{cho2024sylber} leveraged SD-HuBERT as pseudo labels, and trained a student model with syllable encoding ability at around 5 syllables per second.} SylBoost~\citep{baade2024syllablelm} can discover discrete syllabic units using a min-cut algorithm on the feature self-similarity matrix, followed by a k-means clustering.
 It experimented on 8.33Hz and 6.25Hz units.
 However, compared to neural audio codec tokens, syllable units only encode coarse semantic information, and necessitate external speech synthesis models to produce audio.

 Dynamic-rate neural audio codec is an emerging research area. \citet{dieleman2021variable} proposed an audio VQ-VAE with run-length encoding, operating at an average frame rate of 75Hz.
 SNAC~\citep{siuzdak2024snac} created a multi-resolution codec stream at 12, 23, and 47Hz for each RVQ layer.
 CodecSlime~\citep{wang2025codecslime} proposed a two-stage process to firstly train an 80Hz fixed-frame-rate codec, followed by merging similar features into 40Hz average-frame-rate tokens.
 Similarly, TFC~\citep{zhang2025unlocking} and VARSTok~\citep{zheng2025say} introduced dynamic-frame-rate algorithms on 75Hz RVQ or single-codebook tokens.
 Compared with previous works, ours explores more challenging low frame rates ($\leq$10Hz).
 Compared with CodecSlime, TFC and VARSTok, our work uses a pre-trained audio semantic feature extractor to guide the merging process, simplifying the needs for multi-stage training or dynamic programming-based merging algorithms.